Maximal entries of elements in certain matrix monoids: Introduction

 \section{Introduction}

-For fixed integers $u,v\geq 1$, let $L_u:= \text{ and } R_v:= .$ The monoid generated by $L_u$ and $R_v$ is free~\cite{N1}.
-That is, every element $M$ in the monoid generated by $L_u$ and $R_v$ can be written as an alternating product of positive powers of $L_u$ and $R_v$ in a unique way.
+Let $L_u:= $ and $R_v:= $ where $u$ and $v$ are fixed positive integers.
+These matrices have been considered in the study of growth and expansion in groups, expander graphs, and in connection with the girth of certain Cayley graphs in $SL_2(\mathbb{F}_p)$ ($p$ a prime) in important works by Bourgain and Gamburd~\cite{BG}, and Helfgott~\cite{H1}.
+We are interested in the monoid generated by $L_u$ and $R_v$.
+Nathanson~\cite{N1} provided a simple proof that this monoid is free.
+That is, every non-identity element $M$ in the monoid generated by $L_u$ and $R_v$ can be written as an alternating product of positive powers of $L_u$ and $R_v$ in a unique way.
 We refer to the sum of these powers as the depth\footnote{Some readers may prefer the term length, but our choice of the word depth will be made clear shortly.} of $M$.
 For example, if $M=L_u^3R_v^{24}L_u^7$, then the depth of $M$ is $34$.
+We define the depth of the identity matrix as zero.

-In~\cite{B,BSV}, Bromberg and Bromberg et al. determine the depth $n$ matrix containing the largest entry in the case where $u=v=2$ and $u=v=3$ for each $n\geq 1$.
+In 2017, Bromberg, Shpilrain, and Vdovina~\cite{BSV} proposed a Cayley hash function\footnote{The term Cayley hash function comes from the connection to Cayley graphs~\cite{H} mentioned in the previous paragraph.} based on $L_u$ and $R_v$ in $SL_2(\mathbb{F}_p)$.
+Bromberg~\cite{B} and Bromberg, Shpilrain, and Vdovina~\cite{BSV} measured the collision resistance of these Cayley hash functions by finding a depth $n$ matrix containing the maximal entry in the cases where $u=v=2$ and $u=v=3$ for each $n\geq 1$.
 The proof is by induction.
-They show that if $M$ is the depth $n$ matrix containing the largest entry, then either $L_uM$ or $R_vM$, depending on the parity of $n$, must be the depth $n+1$ matrix containing the largest entry.
+They show that if $M$ is a depth $n$ matrix containing the maximal entry and maximal column sum, then either $L_uM$ or $R_vM$, depending on the parity of $n$, must be a depth $n+1$ matrix containing the maximal entry and maximal column sum.

-The focus of this paper is to answer some open questions appearing in~\cite{B,BSV} by expanding the above result to the general case $u,v\geq 1$.
+The goal of this paper is to answer and expand upon some open questions\footnote{The original questions in~\cite{B,BSV} only ask about the case $u=1$ and $v=2$ (or vice versa).} appearing in~\cite{B,BSV}.
+Our main contribution is to extend the above result to the general case $u,v\geq 1$ (Theorem~\ref{main}).
 In the case where $u,v\geq 2$, our method uses a similar induction argument as above.
-In the case where either $u=1$ or $v=1$, the situation is more complicated, requiring a modified approach.
+When either $u=1$ or $v=1$, this induction argument fails.
+We indicate at the end of Proposition~\ref{ineq} exactly where the problem occurs.
+In this case the situation is more complicated, requiring a different strategy.
+The novelty of our approach lies in the framework of the Calkin-Wilf tree.
+This tree provides a rich, highly symmetric structure that allows us to organize the elements of the monoid in an intuitive way.
+Together with a partial ordering for polynomials, this yields a proof for the more intricate case.

+The Calkin-Wilf tree is a rooted tree whose vertices are labeled by positive rational numbers.
+Starting from the root 1, each vertex $a/b$ has two children: the left one is $a/(a+b)$ and the right one is $(a+b)/b$ (see Figure~\ref{fig:CWtree}).
+A nice feature of this tree is that every positive rational number appears in the tree exactly once and in reduced form.
+In past decades, the Calkin-Wilf tree has received a lot of attention due to its many remarkable properties; see~\cite{CW,N2} for a more thorough history of this material.